moon-up/moon-sdk-kotlin/docs/DogeCoinApi.md

 <a id="signDogeCoinTransaction"></a>
 # **signDogeCoinTransaction**
-> AccountControllerResponse signDogeCoinTransaction(authorization, accountName, dogeCoinTransactionInput)
+> DogeCoinAPIResponse signDogeCoinTransaction(authorization, accountName, dogeCoinTransactionInput)